Skip to content

 Check Package Status

-Get the overall status of all files in a package:
+Get the overall status of a package:

-curl https://api.laminr.ai/api/v1/packages/LP-2025-001 \
+curl https://api.laminr.ai/api/v2/packages/LP-2025-001 \

 -H "x-api-key: YOUR_API_KEY"